Where you can go on holiday | Check FCDO updates before you travelFind out more

 Travel insurance during coronavirus is tricky to navigate but many companies have introduced some level of Covid-19 protection for travellers.

-You’ll find providers with ‘Enhanced Covid-19 cover’ on TravelSupermarket; this can cover a mix of medical support and some coronavirus-related claims (eg if you contract the virus within 14 days of your trip and cannot travel).
-About 20 providers on TravelSupermarket currently offer this type of policy, but keep in mind that the level of cover varies by provider and it’s always best to check directly with the travel insurance company to ensure any new single or annual policy meets your specific needs.
+Look for providers with ‘Enhanced Covid-19 cover’ or similar; this can cover a mix of medical support and some coronavirus-related claims (eg if you contract the virus within 14 days of your trip and cannot travel).
+Keep in mind that the level of cover varies by provider and it’s always best to check directly with the travel insurance company to ensure any new single or annual policy meets your specific needs.

 Your EHIC is valid until the end of the Brexit transition period on December 31, 2020, so check that it is up to date and remember to bring it along.
 It’s not a replacement for travel insurance but it does entitle you healthcare for a reduced cost (or even for free) should you need it.